Explore our expert-made templates & start with the right one for you.

 With that in mind, you should look out for the following capabilities when building out your ETL flows:

-- Read only new data: Kafka will only cache the last few minutes’ worth of data in-memory, which means attempting to read ‘cold’ data from Kafka will cause significant production issues - hence we will need to ensure our pipeline is only processing new data.
+- Read only new data: Kafka only caches the last few minutes’ worth of data in-memory, which means attempting to read ‘cold’ data from Kafka causes significant production issues – hence we need to ensure our pipeline is only processing new data.

-- Replay without disrupting production: while we are only reading new data, we might still need to be able to ‘replay’ the events exactly as they were recorded (e.g. in order to join with additional data or clean up data errors).
+- Replay without disrupting production: while we are only reading new data, we might still need to be able to ‘replay’ the events exactly as they were recorded (for example, to join with additional data or clean up data errors).
 In these cases we would like to have a copy of the raw data that we can easily ETL into our analytics tools without disrupting Kafka production.